valoudefou/val-commerce-demo-v2/README.md

 ## Flagship feature flag integration

 Flagship drives the “Apple Pay” quick checkout button on product pages.
-The integration has two layers to guarantee a fast, flicker-free experience:
+The integration has two layers to guarantee a fast, flicker-free experience while keeping the SSR response and hydrated client in sync:

 1. **Server-side evaluation (SSR)**
-   - When a product page is rendered, Nuxt calls `GET /api/features/apple-pay`.
+   - Nuxt renders the page by calling `GET /api/features/apple-pay`.
-   - This endpoint uses the server-side Flagship SDK (`server/utils/flagship/index.ts`) to:
-     - Resolve the visitor ID (with cookie persistence).
-     - Fetch the `paymentFeature1Click` flag.
+   - The endpoint boots the shared Flagship SDK (`server/utils/flagship/index.ts`), derives a visitor ID from cookies (creating one if needed), and fetches the `paymentFeature1Click` flag.
-     - Return `{ enabled: boolean }` to the page.
-   - The Nuxt page consumes that flag via `useFetch` in setup, so the button is already shown/hidden in the HTML streamed to the browser.
-No flash of incorrect UI occurs.
+   - It returns `{ enabled: boolean }`, and the page reads that value through `useFetch` during setup.
+Because this happens before the response leaves the server, the HTML already reflects the correct Apple Pay state—no flash of incorrect UI.
+   - The server also logs the evaluated value (with sensitive data scrubbed) so you can trace decisions when debugging.

 2. **Client-side confirmation**
-   - On mount, the product page calls `initializeFlagship` from `utils/flagship/index.ts` (a browser-safe wrapper around Flagship’s JS SDK).
+   - After hydration, the page optionally revalidates via `initializeFlagship` in `utils/flagship/index.ts`, a browser-safe helper that reads the public runtime config.
-   - It re-fetches flags for the same visitor and updates the reactive state if anything changes.
+   - The helper starts the client SDK once, reuses the same visitor context, and fetches the latest flags.
-   - Because the initial state is consistent with the server output, the user never sees a mismatch, and updates happen instantly if the flag’s targeting changes mid-session.
+   - The reactive state updates only if a value changes mid-session; otherwise the server-supplied state persists without any perceptible update.

+### How the helper bridges SSR and the client

+- `server/utils/flagship/index.ts` exposes `initializeFlagship` for server code.
+It caches the SDK instance, handles credential lookup (private runtime config first, public fallback), and fetches flags.
+- `utils/flagship/index.ts` mirrors the API for the browser.
+It guards against SSR usage, boots the client SDK once, and shares the same visitor/context signature so values stay aligned.
+- `pages/products/[slug].vue` calls the server endpoint inside `useFetch` during setup, then invokes the browser helper inside `onMounted`.
+The Apple Pay button simply reacts to a `ref`, so both phases share the same codepath.
+- Because the button state is derived from a single source of truth, the UI remains stable and any flag flip propagates immediately without reloads.

 Logging and sanitisation:

 - Custom log manager redacts sensitive data before storing messages.
 - Structured logs (visitor ID, flag value, SDK status) are emitted in development for observability.

-## Deployment on Vercel

-The project includes a `vercel.json` file and Nuxt Nitro configuration to target the Vercel runtime.
-To deploy:

-1. Push the repository to GitHub (or your preferred Git provider).
-2. Import the project into Vercel and select the repository.
-3. Use the default build command (`npm run build`) and install command (`npm install`).
-4. Vercel will detect the Nuxt framework, build the application, and provision serverless functions automatically.

 ## Project structure